 AMICA MUTUAL INSURANCE CO. reported a 2012 net income increase of 14.6 percent, despite high costs related to Hurricane Sandy.

-COURTESY AMICA MUTUAL INSURANCE CO.
+AMICA MUTUAL INSURANCE CO.

 THE AMICA $75,000 COMMUNITY CHALLENGE, which ended Feb.
 15, raised roughly $162,000, Amica announced Thursday.
 Above, from left: Tony Maione, president and CEO of United Way of Rhode Island; Andrew Schiff, CEO of the Rhode Island Community Food Bank; Vince Burks, communications director at Amica Insurance; Anne Nolan, president of Crossroads Rhode Island.